ZfsrGhS953/OgarUL-Client/README.md

 1. Put client files in the repo folder
 2. run npm install after cd-ing into the repo
 3. run sudo node index.js

+#### Why it doesnt have client files
+Because of Moneyclip loving their Money